 A similar lesson applies to the study of macroeconomics.
-It is interesting to study extreme situations, like the 1930s Great Depression, the 2008-2009 Great Recession, or the pandemic-induced recession of 2020.
+It is interesting to study extreme situations, like the 1930s Great Depression or what many have called the 2008-2009 Great Recession.
 If you want to understand the whole picture, however, you need to look at the long term.
 Consider the unemployment rate.
-The unemployment rate has fluctuated from as low as 3.5% in 1969 to as high as 9.7% in 1982 and 8.1% in 2020.
-Even as the U.S. unemployment rate rose during recessions and declined during expansions, it kept returning to the general neighborhood of 5.0%.
+The unemployment rate has fluctuated from as low as 3.5% in 1969 to as high as 9.7% in 1982 and 9.6% in 2009.
+Even as the U.S. unemployment rate rose during recessions and declined during expansions, it kept returning to the general neighborhood of 5.0-5.5%.
 When the nonpartisan Congressional Budget Office carried out its long-range economic forecasts in 2010, it assumed that from 2015 to 2020, after the recession has passed, the unemployment rate would be 5.0%.
-In February 2020, before the COVID-19 pandemic, the unemployment rate reached a historic low of 3.5% and is back to below 5% as of early 2022.
 From a long-run perspective, the economy seems to keep adjusting back to this rate of unemployment.